Mechanical, electrical, and plumbing

-Mechanical, electrical and plumbing (MEP) refers to the installation of services which provide a comfortable space for the building occupants.
-In residential and commercial buildings, these elements are often designed by a specialized MEP engineering firms.
-The part of Mechanical in the overall MEP system is almost 70% of the total work.
+Mechanical, Electrical, and Plumbing (MEP) refers to the installation of services which provide a functional and comfortable space for the building occupants.
+In residential and commercial buildings, these elements are often designed by specialized MEP engineers.
 MEP's design is important for planning, decision-making, accurate documentation, performance- and cost-estimation, construction, and operating/maintaining the resulting facilities.

 MEP specifically encompasses the in-depth design and selection of these systems, as opposed to a tradesperson simply installing equipment.
-In countries of Asia such as Pakistan, China and Saudi Arabia the use of MEP is increasing in building construction projects due to extreme climates in summer and winter.
 For example, a plumber may select and install a commercial hot water system based on common practice and regulatory codes.
 A team of MEP engineers will research the best design according to the principles of engineering, and supply installers with the specifications they develop.
 As a result, engineers working in the MEP field must understand a broad range of disciplines, including dynamics, mechanics, fluids, thermodynamics, heat transfer, chemistry, electricity, and computers.

 Design and documentation

 As with other aspect of buildings, MEP drafting, design and documentation were traditionally done manually.
 Computer-aided design has some advantages over this, and often incorporates 3D modeling which is otherwise impractical.
 Building information modeling provides holistic design and parametric change management of the MEP design.

+MEP design uses computer-aided design (CAD) for 2D drawings and 3D models to visualize systems like HVAC or electrical wiring.
+Building information modeling (BIM) includes data on materials and costs, automatically updating related systems when changes occur.

 Maintaining documentation of MEP services may also require the use of a geographical information system or asset management system.